Azure/iot-operations-sdks/doc/README.md

 | **High availability** | Building blocks for building HA apps via State Store, Lease Lock and Leader Election clients |
 | **Payload formats** | Supports multiple serialization formats, built in |

-## Layering
+## Components

-The Azure IoT Operations SDKs provide a number of layers for a customer to develop with:
+The Azure IoT Operations SDKs provide a number of components available for customers:

-1. A set of primitives, designed to assist customers in creating applications built on the fundamental protocol implementations, **Commands** and **Telemetry**.
+* A set of protocol primitives, designed to assist in creating applications, built on the fundamental protocol implementations; **Commands** and **Telemetry**.

-1. A **Session Client**, that augments the MQTT client, adding reconnection and authentication to provide a seemless connectivity experience.
+* A **Session client**, that augments the MQTT client, adding reconnection and authentication to provide a seemless connectivity experience.

-1. A set of clients implementing integration with **Azure IoT Operations services** such as **State Store**, **Leader Election**, **Leased Lock**, and **Schema Registry**.
+* A set of clients providing integration with **Azure IoT Operations services** such as **State Store**, **Leader Election**, **Leased Lock**, and **Schema Registry**.

-1. The **Protocol Compiler** allows clients and servers to communicate via a schema contract.
+* The **Protocol Compiler (Codegen)** allows clients and servers to communicate via a schema contract.
 First describe the communication (using **Telemetry** and **Commands**) with DTDL, then generate a set of client libraries and server library stubs across the supported programming languages.

+Read further about the underlying terminology and different components of the SDKs:

+* [Terminology](terminology.md) - Understand the different terms used to describe the concepts and construction of the SDKs.
+* [Components](components.md) - An outline of each client library and their function.

 ## Applications types